Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-The Governance, Audit, Risk Management and Standards Committee met on Tuesday 24 September 2024 to discuss various risk registers and audit progress reports.
-Key decisions included the establishment of a Standards Working Group and noting the progress of the 2022/23 external audit.
+The Governance, Audit, Risk Management and Standards Committee met on Tuesday 24 September 2024 to discuss audit progress, risk registers for various directorates, and the annual health and safety report.
+The committee also established a new Standards Working Group.

 Establishment of the Standards Working Group

-The committee resolved to establish a Standards Working Group.
-This group will be comprised of three members: one Independent Member, one Conservative member, and one Labour member.
-Reserve members will also be appointed.
-The membership rules stipulate that when the group is required, it will consist of one member from each of the main political parties and one Independent Member.
-The appointed members are Mr James Coyle and Dr John Kirkland as Independent Members, Councillor Yogesh Teli for the Conservative party, and Antonio Weiss for the Labour party.
-Reserve members include Christopher Baxter and Paul Osborn for the Conservative party, and Dean Gilligan and Eden Kulig for the Labour party.
+The committee resolved to establish the Standards Working Group.
+The group will comprise one member from each of the main political parties on the Council and one Independent Member.
+The Independent Member will chair the group.
+The members appointed to the group are Mr James Coyle, Dr John Kirkland (Independent Members), Councillor Yogesh Teli (Conservative), and Antonio Weiss (Labour).
+Reserve members appointed are Christopher Baxter and Paul Osborn (Conservative), and Dean Gilligan and Eden Kulig (Labour).

 Audit Progress Report 2022/23

-Members received an update on the progress of the 2022/23 external audit.
-Representatives from Mazars, the auditors, outlined their work on the Council's statement of accounts for the year ending 31 March 2023.
-The amended backstop date for these accounts has been set for 13 December 2024, with auditors aiming to complete the audit by the end of November.
-For the 2023/24 audit, the backstop date is 28 February 2025.
+Members received an update on the progress of the 2022/23 external audit from representatives of Mazars.
+The amended backstop date for these accounts is now 13 December 2024, with auditors aiming to complete the audit by the end of November.
+For the 2023/24 audit, the amended backstop date is 28 February 2025.
+Mazars indicated they would issue a disclaimed audit opinion for the 2023/24 audit due to insufficient time to complete it.

 Children's Services Directorate Risk Register 2024/25